top of page

 FISH TANK

 FISH TANK:A FABLE FOR OUR TIMES—book #1 of The Critter Chronicles series—is an insightful allegory about the human condition, tackling issues of politics and power, limited resources and climate change.
 The book provides a thoughtful story about how society makes decisions, in particular those decisions that impact the environment and others around us.
 FISH TANK is a small book based on a large premise—that story has the power to change the world.
+FISH TANK was a category (first novel) finalist in the Next Generation Indie Awards! (see https://www.indiebookawards.com/winners.php?year=2013).
+FISH TANK is also available as an AI-generated audiobook on Google Play!

 And one thing more!